message/iata/ES.md

 - a COVID-19 recovery certificate issued at least 11 days after the positive COVID-19 NAAT test result.
 The sample for the certificate must have been taken at most 180 days before arrival.
 - This does not apply to:
 - passengers younger than 12 years;
-- until 21 November 2021, passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Malta, Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
-- effective 22 November 2021, passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
+- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
-- until 21 November 2021, passengers arriving from Italy (excluding Calabria, Friuli-Venezia Giulia, Marche, Provincia Autonoma di Bolzano/Bozen, Abruzzo, Basilicata, Campania, Emilia-Romagna, Lazio, Liguria, Lombardia, Piemonte, Provincia Autonoma di Trento, Puglia, Sicilia, Toscana, Umbria and Veneto);
-- effective 22 November 2021, passengers arriving from Finland (excluding Etela-Suomi, Helsinki-Uusimaa, Lansi-Suomi and Pohjois- ja Ita-Suomi); passengers arriving from Italy (excluding Provincia Autonoma di Bolzano/Bozen, Friuli-Venezia Giulia, Marche, Veneto, Abruzzo, Basilicata, Calabria, Campania, Emilia-Romagna, Lazio, Liguria, Lombardia, Molise, Piemonte, Provincia Autonoma di Trento, Puglia, Sicilia, Toscana, Umbria and Valle d’Aosta/Vallee d'Aoste);
+- passengers arriving from Finland (excluding Etela-Suomi, Helsinki-Uusimaa, Lansi-Suomi and Pohjois- ja Ita-Suomi); passengers arriving from Italy (excluding Provincia Autonoma di Bolzano/Bozen, Friuli-Venezia Giulia, Marche, Veneto, Abruzzo, Basilicata, Calabria, Campania, Emilia-Romagna, Lazio, Liguria, Lombardia, Molise, Piemonte, Provincia Autonoma di Trento, Puglia, Sicilia, Toscana, Umbria and Valle d’Aosta/Vallee d'Aoste);
 - residents of the United Kingdom arriving from the United Kingdom;
 - deadheading crew.
 3. Residents of the United Kingdom arriving from the United Kingdom must have: